lspector/Clojush/README.txt

               by P. Angeline and K. Kinnear, pp. 137-154.
 Cambridge, MA: MIT Press. http://helios.hampshire.edu/lspector/pubs/AiGP2-post-final-e.pdf
             This version was written by Brian Martin in 2010-2011.
+20110118: - Added support for tagged_code_<number> instructions.
+These are like
+            tagged_<number> instructions except that retrieved values are pushed onto the code stack rather than the exec stack.
+Without these the only way to get tagged values onto the code stack is to wrap values with code_quote prior to tagging.
+An alternative approach is to add new tagging instructions that automatically perform code_quote wrapping, but for full generality that would require new instructions for each type; also quote-tagged values would always be destined for the code stack, while the scheme adopted here allows any stored value to be retrieved either to exec or to code.
+          - A value of 0 for the evalpush-time-limit parameter of pushgp now means that no time limit will be enforced.
+This is also now the default.

 ACKNOWLEDGEMENTS